Rewant-1/Innovortex/backend/README.md

 uvicorn app.main:app --host 0.0.0.0 --port 8000 --reload
 ```

-No API keys are required for the mocked workflow.
+No API keys are required for the simulated workflow.
 Optional environment variables still exist for future upgrades, but can be ignored today.

 ## Workflow contract